hashicorp/terraform-provider-azurerm/website/docs/r/subscription.html.markdown

 ```

 !> **NOTE:** When importing a Subscription that was not created programmatically, either by this Terraform resource or using the Alias API, it will have no Alias ID to import via `terraform import`.
-In this scenario, the `subscription_id` property can be completed and Terraform will assume control of the existing subscription by creating an Alias. e.g.
+In this scenario, the `subscription_id` property can be completed and Terraform will assume control of the existing subscription by creating an Alias.
+See the `adding an Alias to an existing Subscription` above.
+Terrafom requires an alias to correctly manage Subscription resources due to Azure Subscription API design.